 Are the new compostable bags strong?

 Yes, they are.
-They are stronger than the current plastic checkout bag.
+They are stronger than a plastic checkout bag.
 You can carry a medium size turkey or three bottles of wine with no problem; we have tried it ourselves.
 They are strong enough to bag your kitchen compost.

 Are these new shopping bags certified compostable?